harrison-Jam/global-superstore-dashboard/README.md

 - Technology products generate the most revenue
 - High discounts do not significantly improve sales

 ## 📂 Dataset
+The dataset used in this project is the **Global Superstore dataset**.

+📁 File location: global_superstore_dataset.xlsx
+# Dataset Information

+**Name:** Global Superstore Dataset

+**Description:**
+This dataset contains sales transactions from a global retail store, including:
+- Order details
+- Customer information
+- Product categories
+- Sales, profit, and discount data
+- Shipping details

+**Usage:**
+Used for building Excel dashboards analyzing customer behavior, product performance, and sales trends.

 ## 👤 Author